aadilmallick/my-notes-docusaurus/docs/devops/03-intro-devops.md

 Runtime config that varies by deployment should be separated out from the app code and stored into env vars

-### Adding observability

-**Observability** is a measure of how well the internal states of a system can be inferred from knowledge of its external output.

-Good observability is when by looking at the logs and metrics of our system, we can tell what is going on.

-There are 5 areas of observability:

-1. **synthetic checks**: health checks that are automated to check if servers and services are running.
-2. **system and application metrics**: measuring time series, numerical data like CPU usage or function execution
-3. **end user performance**:
-	- **application performance monitoring (APM)**: Instrumentation framework that reports performance at code level how long every function took to run and duration of database queries and I/O calls.
-	- **real user monitoring (RUM)**: frontend script and analytics system like Posthog to monitor how users click on your site and what actions they take, and performance in the case of Lighthouse.
-	- **tracing**: tracing a service across complex system and the path of a request to see how long it took
-4. **system and application logs**: logs should answer these 4 questions:
-	1. what happened
-	2. when did it happen
-	3. where did it happen
-	4. what was involved
-5. **security**: uses existing logs and metrics but queries them to detect threats.
-Audits certain paths on endpoints, bad IP requester addresses, and suspicious or unusual behavior.

 ### Incident response